CSC453/tau/docs/language.md

 ## Array Type

 Array typed values represent a sequence of either integer or boolean values.
-Tau programs refer to array types using `[]` or `[` *expr* `]` prior to the base type.
-The expression denotes the original size to be allocated.
-The size is optional with a default value of 1.
+Tau programs refer to array types  `[` *INT* `]` prior to the base type.
+The INT denotes the original size to be allocated as an integer literal.

 ## Void Type